stephan-nylinder/module-organising-data-dm-practices/_episodes/103-maintaining-data-integrity-and-authenticity.md

 Regardless of how many are involved in a project, at some time after it ends memory will start to fade on the specifics of file names and contents.
 Counting ones future self into the category of "third persons", a file structure documentation will be beneficial for when you need to go back to your data, or when someone else will reuse the data and/or results.

 File structures are best explained and elaborated on in plain text README-files (plural).
 A good practice is to summarize the contents of folders on separate levels, trying to answer the question "What do someone else need to know about the contents of this folder in order to understand it?".
 Adding such knowledge will increase both data findability and reuseability.

+Example of folder structure and explanation in README.txt:

+project/
+  code/                 code needed to go from input files to final results
+  data/                 raw and primary data (never edit!)
+     raw_external/
+     raw_internal/
+     meta/
+  doc/                  documentation of the study
+  intermediate/         output files from intermediate analysis steps
+  logs/                 logs from the different analysis steps
+  notebooks/            notebooks that document your day-to-day work
+  results/              output from workflows and analyses
+     figures/
+     reports/
+     tables/
+  scratch/              temporary files that can safely be deleted or lost
+  README.txt            file and folder description

 ### Conditions and use:
 Knowing who does what to what, when it happens, and why, is essential in maintaining data integrity.
 If not already present, consider upgrading you file structure with an explicit Conditions and use agreement, and apply it in file permissions.